student-gaurav/apnacollege/README.md

 # apnacollege
-This is mu first Git Repository
+This is my first Git Repository
+Author - Gaurav Singh